What are the software verification and validation (V&V) requirements?

-This article defines software verification and validation (V&V) for medical devices.
-The article also provides an overview of the CE Marking application and 510k submission requirements for medical devices containing software.
-Finally, we provide a link to our free download of a webinar on 510k software documentation.
+This article defines software verification and validation for medical devices and provides an overview of CE Marking and 510k requirements.
+We also provide a link to our free download of a webinar on 510k software documentation.

 Software Verification and validation is an essential tool for ensuring medical device software is safe.
 Software is not a piece of metal that can be put into a strain gauge to see if the code is strong enough not to break.
 That’s because software is intangible.
 You can’t see if it is in the process of failing until it fails.
 The FDA is concerned about software safety since many medical devices now include software.
 Software failure can result in serious injury or even death to a patient.
 This places significant liability on the device manufacturer to ensure their software is safe.
 One way to ensure software safety is to perform software verification and validation (V&V).

 Definitions of software verification and validation confuse most people.
 Which tasks are software verification?
 And which tasks are software validation?
 Sometimes the terms are used interchangeably.
 Even the FDA does not clearly define the meaning of these two terms for software.
 For example, in the FDA’s design control guidance document the following definitions are used:

 “Verification means confirmation by examination and provision of objective evidence that specified requirements have been fulfilled.”

 “Validation means confirmation by examination and provision of objective evidence that the particular requirements for specific intended use can be consistently fulfilled.”

 Specific intended use requirement…specified requirements…what is the difference?
 To understand the difference between the two terms, the key is understanding “Intended Use.”
 It is asking the question: “What is the software’s intended use?”